AlephTav/ddd-php/README.md

 # DDD Tools
-Collection of classes that can be useful to build application according to Domain Driven Design (DDD).
+Collection of classes that can be useful to build applications according to Domain Driven Design (DDD).